NordicSemiconductor/asset-tracker-cloud-aws-js/features/FOTA.feature.md

 }
 ```

-When I execute "describeJobExecution" of the AWS Iot SDK with
+When I execute `describeJobExecution` of the AWS Iot SDK with

 ```json
 {